Endogenous Resistance to Activation Steering in Language Models: Results

+These experiments suggest that \emph{this set of latents plays a causal role in producing explicit self-correction}.
+Ablating them substantially impairs the multi-attempt rate while barely affecting initial response quality, indicating an effect on whether the model attempts correction rather than on baseline generation.
+Sequential activation analysis is consistent with this role: across episodes the latents fire \otdRatioOffTopic{}$\times$ higher during off-topic regions than in baseline episodes, and decline after self-correction begins (Appendix~\ref{app:sequential-activation-stats}).
+We are deliberately cautious here: the auto-generated labels for these latents (Appendix~\ref{app:detector-latents}) do not all read as semantically clean off-topic detectors; some look more like discourse-structure or repair-associated features.
+We therefore claim only that ablating this set causally reduces explicit self-correction, not that we have isolated a cleanly characterized monitoring circuit.

-These experiments suggest that \emph{these differentially-activated latents play a causally important role in enabling ESR}.
-Their ablation significantly impairs self-correction while barely affecting initial response quality, demonstrating that these latents specifically support meta-cognitive monitoring rather than general response generation.
-Sequential activation analysis confirms that these latents indeed track off-topic content: OTDs fire \otdRatioOffTopic{}$\times$ higher during off-topic regions than in baseline episodes, declining after self-correction begins (Appendix~\ref{app:sequential-activation-stats}).
-To rule out the possibility that ablating \emph{any} active latents would produce similar effects, we conducted a control experiment ablating random latents matched for activation frequency and magnitude; random ablation produced a slight increase in ESR rate (from \ablationEsrBefore\% to \randomAblationEsrRate\%) that remained within confidence intervals, confirming that the reduction observed with OTD ablation is specific to those latents (Appendix~\ref{app:random-ablation-control}).
+To rule out the possibility that ablating \emph{any} active latents would produce a similar effect, we ablated random latents matched for activation frequency and magnitude; random ablation produced a slight increase in ESR rate (from \ablationEsrBefore\% to \randomAblationEsrRate\%) that remained within confidence intervals, confirming that the reduction observed with the targeted ablation is specific to these latents (Appendix~\ref{app:random-ablation-control}).
+Appendix~\ref{app:heldout} further shows that the ablation effect is not an artifact of the discovery prompts: on a disjoint set of \heldoutNPrompts{} held-out prompts spanning five new domains, baseline ESR is comparable (\heldoutBaselineEsrRate\%) and ablation reduces it by \heldoutMinAblationReduction--\heldoutMaxAblationReduction\%.